Today I’m going to discuss a not-so-obvious problem to a very obvious problem. So, what the heck does this mean?…

-Then smoking dramatically increases your risk for a heart attack or stroke.
+Then smoking dramatically increases your risk for heart problems.

 If nothing else and you only care about your looks and vanity, smoking really AGES you – both internally, as well as externally.

-In the meantime, if you want to naturally increase your blood flow and circulation and help FIX this problem – whether the cause is from smoking or simple aging – then make sure you click the link below to know more about this topic.
+In the meantime, if you want to naturally support healthy blood flow and circulation – whether the cause is from smoking or simple aging – then make sure you click the link below to know more about this topic.

-I guarantee it’ll make a dramatic improvement in how you look and feel, while also helping avoid a heart attack or stroke.
+I guarantee it’ll make a dramatic improvement in how you look and feel, while also helping avoid heart problems.